Exploring Antique Cookbooks.

 - The Farmer’s wife, or, Complete country housewife : containing … to which is added the art of breeding and managing song birds in general, likewise a variety of receipts in cookery 1789 (Breeding song birds?!)

 Hope you enjoyed this list.
-All of the titles are hyperlinked to the US Library of Congress digital archives so you can browse through them, too.
+Again, all of the titles are hyperlinked to the US Library of Congress digital archives so you can browse through them, too.
 US tax dollars at work!

 What’s your favorite title?
 Cast your vote in the Comments below!